Long-term effects of OTC pain pills

 - Drinking alcohol

 - Taking other pain relievers or cold medications

 - A past history of GI bleeding

-Kidney problems, including kidney cancer, renal failure, renal papillary necrosis, and renal toxicity are also possible.
+Kidney problems, including kidney failure and renal toxicity are also possible.
 The following factors may increase risk for renal problems while taking naproxen sodium:

 Wishing you relief,